spacerest/moon/README.md

 # moonmask

-This is a small library that uses PIL and Ernie Wright's moon visualizations from the Nasa Visualization Studio to create artistic renderings of moonphases.
+This is a small library that uses numpy, opencv and Ernie Wright's moon visualizations from the Nasa Visualization Studio to create artistic renderings of moonphases.

 ## intended usage (mac/linux instructions):